singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 2. For each child of node:

-    - Decrement child. dependencies (the number of incoming edges).
+    - Decrement child.dependencies (the number of incoming edges).
-    - If child. dependencies is zero, add child to end of buildOrder.
+    - If child.dependencies is zero, add child to end of buildOrder.

 3. Increment toBeProcessed.